python-control/python-control/doc/flatsys.rst

     traj = control.flatsys.solve_flat_ocp(
         sys, timepts, x0, u0, cost, basis=basis)

-The `cost` parameter is a function function with call signature `cost(x, u)` and should return the (incremental) cost at the given state, and input.
+The `cost` parameter is a function with call signature `cost(x, u)` and should return the (incremental) cost at the given state, and input.
 It will be evaluated at each point in the `timepts` vector.
 The `terminal_cost` parameter can be used to specify a cost